pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 ```

 Based on the grid system mentioned-above, the following
-letters consist the dots underneath.
+letters on the coin consist the dots underneath.

 ```
 B 1 2